simonesilvestroni/m2m-website/_posts/2021-09-08-loops-transitions-identity.md

 ## Decentralize and own your data

-Once our new websites will be online, we’ll be joining the [IndieWeb](https://indieweb.org/){:target="_blank" rel="noopener"} movement.
-I’ll implement [webmentions](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/){:target="_blank" rel="noopener"}, a tech I ignored for too long that Silvia brought to my attention.
-We’ll post on our websites first, then [syndicate elsewhere](https://indieweb.org/POSSE){:target="_blank" rel="noopener"}.
+Once our new websites will be online, we’ll be joining the [IndieWeb](https://indieweb.org/) movement.
+I’ll implement [webmentions](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/), a tech I ignored for too long that Silvia brought to my attention.
+We’ll post on our websites first, then [syndicate elsewhere](https://indieweb.org/POSSE).

 As they say in their homepage, IndieWeb is a people-focused alternative to the _corporate web_:

 > A community of individual personal websites, connected by simple standards, based on the principles of owning your domain, using it as your primary identity, to publish on your own site, and own your data.

 **Decentralizing the net** has been an aim for many people interested in taking it back to its foundation.
-Including the original creator, Tim Berners-Lee, who founded a company, [Solid](https://en.wikipedia.org/wiki/Solid_){:target="_blank" rel="noopener"}, to specifically fight the way private companies hijacked the web.
+Including the original creator, Tim Berners-Lee, who founded a company, [Solid](https://en.wikipedia.org/wiki/Solid_), to specifically fight the way private companies hijacked the web.

 > Berners-Lee felt that the Internet was in need of repair and conceived the Solid project as a first step to fix it, as a way to give individual users full control over the usage of their data.